Star Trek Star Shatner Space-bound With Blue Origin - UrduPoint

 He will be joined on the New Shepard rocket by Blue Origin executive Audrey Powers, Planet Labs co-founder Chris Boshuizen, and Glen de Vries, a co-founder of clinical research platform Medidata Solutions.

+"Our #NS18 crew has arrived onsite at Launch Site One and getting suited up for the flight," tweeted Blue Origin, using the mission's official name.

-The crew's roughly 11-minute hop beyond the Karman Line -- 62 miles (100 kilometers) into the air, just beyond Earth's atmosphere -- and back down again with a parachute landing in the desert is a replay of Blue's maiden human flight in July.
+The journey lasts around 11 minutes and will see the crew soar beyond the Karman Line -- the internationally recognized boundary of space, 62 miles (100 kilometers) high -- before the craft floats back to Earth on parachutes for a gentle landing in the desert.

-That trip, which included company owner Jeff Bezos of Amazon, was seen as a breakthrough moment for the nascent space tourism sector.
+It's an action replay of the company's maiden human flight in July, which included owner Jeff Bezos and was seen as a breakthrough moment for the nascent space tourism sector.

-This time around, nearly all attention will be focused on Shatner, who at 90 will become the oldest-ever astronaut, despite an appearance that suggests a man who could be decades younger.
+This time around, nearly all attention will be focused on Shatner, who at 90 will become the oldest-ever astronaut, despite an appearance suggesting a man decades younger.

 But in recent years, the actor has leaned into the fame brought about by his most famous role.